 The onset of spring is a pivotal moment in the mining industry, signaling the restart of operations that were suspended during the winter months.
-This time often brings new employees into the mining environment and sees miners undertaking unfamiliar tasks.
-This influx of new mine workers, alongside the adjustment to new duties, significantly elevates the risk of accidents, making the start of spring one of the most perilous periods in the mining industry.
-To ensure safety before any work at a mine site begins, it's essential to implement the following best practices:
+This transition often brings an influx of new employees and sees miners undertaking unfamiliar tasks.
+These factors significantly elevate the risk of accidents, making early spring one of the most hazardous periods in mining.

 Best Practices for Safe Spring Resumption: